Hash House a go go

-Hash House a go go is an American restaurant chain founded and headquartered in San Diego, California in July 2000.
-Known for large portions of breakfast food, it has additional locations in Connecticut, Florida, Nevada, New Jersey and Utah.
+Hash House A Go Go, Inc. is an American restaurant chain founded and headquartered in San Diego, California, in July 2000.
+Known for large portions of breakfast food, it has additional locations in Connecticut, Florida, New Jersey, and Nevada.

-Description
+History

+Hash House A Go Go was founded in July 2000 by Andy Beardslee and Johnny Rivera in San Diego, California.

 The original location has been featured on numerous television shows, including Food Paradise, The Martha Stewart Show, Rachael Ray's Rachael's Vacation and Chefs vs. City.
 One of the Las Vegas locations was featured on Man v.
 Food.
-The restaurant has since expanded itself to Chicago (now closed), Mohegan Sun Connecticut, Orlando, Dallas–Fort Worth area and St. George, Utah.
+The restaurant has since expanded to Mohegan Sun, Connecticut, Orlando and Winter Garden, Florida, and Atlantic City, New Jersey.